brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 The SDK can't recover downloads in progress when:

 - Running with Xcode (when Xcode terminates the process)
-- Termination via the App Switcher (double-home-press and slide up)
+- Termination via the App Switcher (e.g., on devices with a home button, a double-home-press and slide up)
-- Termination while app is suspended and the device reboots
+- Termination while the app is suspended and the device reboots

 Downloads are restored once during the call to `initializeOfflineVideoManagerWithDelegate:options:`.
 Downloads that cannot be recovered will be reported immediately through the normal delegate methods; at this point you can delete them like any other video.